Iberolacerta: Morphological features

-This group of lizards contains certain features in common, including: a depressed head and body; 7–9 premaxillary teeth; ~26 presacral vertebrae (for males); inscriptional ribs; tail brightly colored in hatchlings.
+Lizards of the genus Iberolacerta have certain features in common, including: a depressed head and body; 7–9 premaxillary teeth; ~26 presacral vertebrae (for males); inscriptional ribs; tail brightly colored in hatchlings.

-Some of the lizards in this genus contains specific features such as: rostral and frontonasal scales; one postanal scale; supranasal and anterior loreal scales; 36 or less macro chromosomes; egg-laid embryos somewhat developed.
+Some of the lizards in this genus have specific features such as: rostral and frontonasal scales; one postanal scale; supranasal and anterior loreal scales; 36 or fewer macro chromosomes; egg-laid embryos somewhat developed.

-Small species are up to ~85 mm long, but all species have shown to have females are larger than the male.
+Small species are up to approximately 85 mm in snout-to-vent length (SVL).
+All species have shown to have females that are larger than males.

 Skull

-The skull contains 7-9 premaxillary teeth, no pterygoid teeth, and slender nasal process.
-In addition there is a separation between the frontal bone and postorbital bone.
+The skull contains 7–9 premaxillary teeth, no pterygoid teeth, and a slender nasal process.
+In addition there is a separation between the frontal bone and the postorbital bone.

 Post-cranial skeleton

-Iberolacerta contains presacral vertebrae that differ upon sex.
-Males presacral vertebrae can range from 25-26, white the larger females presacral vertebrae can range from 26-29.
-Both sex also contain an average of 6 posterior presacral vertebrae with relatively short ribs.
-The tail vertebrae can contain the common A-type pattern or less common B-type pattern.
+In species of the genus Iberolacerta the number of presacral vertebrae differs according to sex.
+Presacral vertebrae in males can range from 25–26, while the presacral vertebrae in the larger females can range from 26–29.
+Both sexes also have an average of 6 posterior presacral vertebrae with relatively short ribs.
+The tail vertebrae can have the common A-type pattern or less common B-type pattern.

-Coloring
+Coloration

-The coloring on the dorsal side contains stripes, bands, and spots near or on where the vertebral column is located.
-The coloring on the ventral side are white, light yellow, deep orange, or green.
+The coloration of the dorsal side contains stripes, bands, and spots near or where the vertebral column is located.
+The coloration of the ventral side is white, light yellow, deep orange, or green.
 The tails of juveniles are often bright green or blue.

 Chromosome counts

-Contains a diploid (2n) number of autosomes ranging from 36 and below.
-The sex chromosomes come in two different types depending on number of Z chromosomes that are species specific: ZW-type or Z1Z2W-type.
+Iberolacerta species contain a diploid (2n) number of autosomes ranging from 36 and below.
+The sex chromosomes come in two different types depending on the number of Z chromosomes that are species specific: ZW-type or Z1Z2W-type.
 The chromosomes also can contain nucleolar organizer in large macrochromosomes, termed L-type, or in a medium macrochromosome, termed M-type.